boedybios/RHCSA_Exam_Prep/exam_prep.md

 gpgcheck = 0
 ```

--   Test the repo configuration:
+-   Verify the repo configuration:

 ```bash
 # yum clean all